Georgey764/JavaScript-Intermediate/README.md

 # JavaScript-Intermediate

 These are Intermediate JavaScript practice projects I worked on.
+The html and css files do not belong to me.
+I just coded the behaviour of the web page.

 Pig Game: https://georgey764.github.io/JavaScript-Intermediate/Pig%20Game/index.html
   Roll dice to get points.